cybrilla/grunt-filerev/README.md

 The number of characters of the file hash to prefix the file name with.

+#### options.process

+Type: `function`
+Default: `null`
+Parameters passed to function: `base name of the file`, `name with revision suffixed`, `file extension` Expected return type: `string`

+A function to process the the revised file name and return back the new file name.

 ### Destination

 It will overwrite the `src` files if you don't specify a `dest`: